mkrum/MLProject/README.md

 HOW TO RUN:

-To run our project, type run and press enter (easy as that).
+To run our project, make sure you are in the main forlder (MLProject), type run then press enter (easy as that).

 INSTRUCTIONS: